Entanglement Negativity and Defect Extremal Surface: Review of entanglement negativity in CFT

 \paragraph{Single interval} We start with the four-point function in \eqref{eq:four}.
 Let $v_{1} \rightarrow u_{2}$ and $v_{2} \rightarrow u_{1}$, we have

 Setting $n=n_e$, we get

 with $\epsilon$ a UV regulator. $d_n$ is the OPE constant for the two-point function.
 And finally taking analytic continuation $n_e \to 1$ leads to

-in which $\ell=u_2-u_1$ denotes the length of the interval.
+where $\ell=u_2-u_1$ denotes the length of the interval.
 From \cite{Cal04} we know that for pure state, entanglement negativity equals to R\'{e}nyi entanglement entropy $S^{(n)}$ of order $1/2$.
 The latter is given by

 With $n\to 1/2$,

 Seen from holography \cite{Kud19}, the minimal entanglement wedge cross section in this case is the RT surface.
 We can check that

 \paragraph{Two adjacent intervals} Let $v_{1} \rightarrow u_{2}$ in \eqref{eq:four}, we have